rajpgr8/demoapp/README.md

 ```
-Can be deployed using Argo CD or directly.
+We will deploy these apps using Argo CD.
 ```
 #### How to deploy Argo CD?
 ```